 A mini tummy tuck focuses on the lower belly, so there’s no belly button incision.
 Your surgeon removes excess skin and fat through a single incision just above the pubic bone.

 Our plastic surgeons use techniques that ensure your incision sites are well supported and your scars are as short as possible.
 You can help your scars heal optimally and fade beautifully by taking a few simple scar care measures:

 - Don’t smoke.
 Nicotine inhibits circulation, which can result in poorly healed, ugly scars.

 - Wear your compression garments and surgical tape.
 Both support healing incisions and help form thinner scars.

-- Don’t lift, strain, or exercise before Dr. Clark says it’s okay.
+- Don’t lift, strain, or exercise before your doctor says it’s okay.
 Read more about tummy tuck recovery here.

 - Keep your incisions protected from the sun.
 Always apply broad-spectrum sunscreen before going outdoors.
 Healing scars are more sensitive to the sun and susceptible to discoloration.